simonspa/corryvreckan/src/modules/MaskCreator/README.md

 **Status**: Work in progress

 #### Description
-This algorithm reads in `pixel` objects for each device from the clipboard, and masks pixels considered noisy.
+This module reads in `pixel` objects for each device from the clipboard, and masks pixels considered noisy.

 Currently, two methods are available.
 The `localdensity` noise estimation method is taken from the [Proteus framework](https://gitlab.cern.ch/unige-fei4tel/proteus) developed by Université de Genève.
 It uses a local estimate of the expected hit rate to find pixels that are a certain number of standard deviations away from this estimate.
 The second method, `frequency`, is a simple cut on a global pixel firing frequency which masks pixels with a hit rate larger than `frequency_cut` times the mean global hit rate.

-The algorithm writes new mask file with all masked pixels for each device.
+The module writes new mask file with all masked pixels for each device.
 Already existing masks are maintained.
-No masks are applied as this is done by other algorithms directly when reading input data.
+No masks are applied as this is done by other modules directly when reading input data.

 #### Parameters
 * `method`: Select the method to evaluate noisy pixels.
 Can be either `localdensity` or `frequency`, where the latter is chosen by default.